araobp/sensor-network/README.md

 ## IoT building blocks

 IoT is Internet of Things.
 Sensors/actuators communicate with other sensors/actuators or with human being.
-IoT is not a new concept at all.
-IoT is about opening up vertically-integrated legacy systems with IP (internet Protocol), as once I worked on Telephony and witnessed that plain-old Telephony systems dissapeared.

 Most of sensors/actuators require some sort of gateway to be able to speak IP.
 They call it IoT gateway.